Yin Yang II

 It’s a romantic chart, tied to ancestry.

-Sometimes I end up having prophetic dreams.
+With all the activity in the fourth house, I sometimes have prophetic dreams.
 I’ll dream of a sinkhole, and the following day, someone calls about a sinkhole.
 I’ll dream of a goat getting their head trapped in a fence, and the following day, someone calls to say they hear crying in the woods.
 I didn’t take that call or I would have told them to check the neighbour’s fence.

 Baltic Way Monument in Vilnius